-Investors from the EU/EEA or Switzerland do not require any Portuguese golden visa but will need to register their stay.
-Switch to our guide on Portugal residency for EU citizens and family members.
+Investors from EU/EEA countries or Switzerland don’t require a golden visa but will need to register their stay.
+Take a look at our guide for Portuguese residency for EU citizens and family members.

-Any non-EU/EFTA national can apply for apply for a golden visa in Portugal, or Portuguese investor visa, provided they make at least one of the investments below, either as an individual business person or via a business set up in Portugal or another EU member state.
+Any non-EU/EFTA national can apply for apply for a golden visa in Portugal.
+Applicants must make at least one of the investments below, either as an individual business person or via a business set up in Portugal or another EU member state.

 You must fit at least one of the following categories to claim Portuguese residency by investment:

-- The creation of at least 10 job positions in Portugal
+- Creation of at least 10 job positions in Portugal

-Holders of a Portuguese golden visa are given a temporary residence permit in Portugal for one year, which is renewable for two-year periods.
-After five years, holders of Portuguese golden visa, can apply for a permanent residence permit in Portugal, while after six years they can apply for Portuguese citizenship by investment, if all other legal requirements are met.
+Portuguese golden visa holders receive a temporary residence permit for one year.
+Subsequent visa renewals last for two-year periods.
+After five years, golden visa holders can then apply for permanent residence in Portugal; after six years, they can apply for Portuguese citizenship.

-- family reunion, meaning certain family members can also get Portuguese residency.
+- apply for family reunion, meaning certain family members can also get Portuguese residency

-An additional tax benefit to the Portuguese investor visa is that holders will not have to pay tax on worldwide income if they live in Portugal for less than 183 days per Portuguese tax year.
-Read more in our guide to taxes Portugal.
+In addition, Portuguese investor visa holders are exempt from paying tax on worldwide income if they live in Portugal for less than 183 days per tax year.
+Read more in our guide to taxes in Portugal.

 How to apply for a Portuguese golden visa

-The Portuguese golden visa application can be submitted online via the Portuguese Immigration and Borders Service’s (SEF) website.
-An online pre-registration is required which can be made at the following link.
+The Portuguese golden visa application can be submitted online via the Portuguese Immigration and Borders Service’s (SEF).
+Online pre-registration is required.

-You can also deliver your Portuguese golden visa application in person (by the applicant or appointed legal representative) to the closest Regional Directorate or local branch of the SEF.
-A list of local SEF branches is available here.
-Before visiting, you need to make an appointment with the SEF (+35 1 214 236 625; Mondays to Fridays 9am–5.30pm).
+Portuguese golden visa applications can also be submitted in-person by the applicant or appointed legal representative to the closest Regional Directorate or local branch of the SEF.
+Before visiting, make an appointment with the SEF (+35 1 214 236 625; Monday through Friday, 9:00–17:30).

 Along with the Portuguese golden visa application, you will need to submit the following documents:

-In addition to this, applicants need to show commitment to maintain their investment for a minimum of five years, plus evidence of their investment, for example:
+In addition to this, applicants need to show a commitment to maintaining their investment for a minimum of five years.
+Applicants must also provide evidence of their investment, such as: